n2cholas/pokemon-analysis/data collection/README.md

     Special Defense - Int
     Speed - Int
     Next Evolution(s) - List of Strings
-    Moves - Dictionary of Dictionaries, containing:
+    Moves - List of Strings (of move names)
-        Key:    Name - String
-        Value:  Dictionary:
-            Type - String
-            Category - String
-            Power - Int or None
-            Accuracy - Int or None
-            PP - Int

-Scraped by pokemon-data-to-csv.py from smogon-data.json (which is the HTML from https://www.smogon.com/dex/sm/pokemon/)
+Scraped by pokemon-data-to-csv.py from smogon-data.json (which is the HTML from https://www.smogon.com/dex/sm/pokemon/).
+Moves scraped from https://veekun.com.
  <br>
  <br>